mapr-demos/storm-on-gce/README.md

 on Google Compute Engine ([GCE](https://cloud.google.com/products/compute-engine/)).

 In the following, I assume you're familiar with [GCE](https://developers.google.com/compute/docs/getting-started-with-compute) and that you have `gctuil` up and running.
 For a deep dive into the topic, incl. manual set up, consult the blog post [Deploying Storm on GCE](http://datadventures.markbox.io/2013/12/29/storm-on-gce).

 ## Install

-In the [GCE console](https://cloud.google.com/console), create a project with the ID `storm-simple` and enabled billing for it.
+In the [GCE console](https://cloud.google.com/console), create a project with the ID `storm-simple` and enable billing for it.
 Then,  you need to do some (one-time) authentication:

     $ gcutil --project=storm-simple auth

-Then, you can launch the following script that provisions the four instances and installs the respective software on each, depending on its role (ZooKeeper, Nimbus, Slaves).
+Then, you can launch the following script that provisions the four instances and prepares them for their roles (1 x ZooKeeper, 1 x Nimbus, 2 x Slaves).

     $ ./install_storm_on_gce.sh